eif0/k3cloud-docs/README.md

 Sources pushed or PRs to this repo get automatically built into static html files using hugo via the Dockerfile (1), and they get automatically pushed to [dockerhub/eif0/k3cloud-docs](https://hub.docker.com/r/eif0/k3cloud-docs/) tagging the version number defined in .env, this whole pipeline is managed via GitHub Actions (3).

+By following this way, contributions, proof-reading and new content can be added to the documentation by any third party.

+But... how?
+1. Add your new content or modify anything under `sources/content/posts` within this repo.
+2. Do a Pull Request with the changes.
+3. Once the maintainers approve the PR, your new changes will be picked up by the CI/CD pipelines descibed next and will be built into Docker Image, which later on will be deployed to the respective PRD/TEST cluster.

+## Configurations & Components

 All sources, configs and definitions to build the repo are available within itself.

 Pipeline-related configs and files: